gloopa/Cross-Platform-Outreach-Data-Aggregator/README.md

 Unified Outreach Data Pipeline

-Hi im Ashwin.
 This is a lightweight data pipeline that ingests outreach and reply events from multiple platforms, normalizes them into a unified contact schema, and exports a clean, deduplicated CSV.

 How to Run
 python app.py